Portraits (Birdy album)

 Portraits is the fifth studio album by English singer-songwriter Birdy, released on 18 August 2023 by Atlantic Records.
+It peaked at number thirteen on the UK Albums Chart.

 Background

 On 30 April 2021, Birdy's fourth studio album, Young Heart, was released to critical acclaim.
 The accompanying Young Heart Tour took place in March and April 2023 with a total of 19 shows.
 The writing and recording process for Young Heart took place over the course of five years, but coming into her fifth studio album, Birdy had the intention to shorten the songwriting and recording process.
 This was done in order for Birdy to be able to tour in 2023 just after the release of a new album.
 On 6 March 2023, Portraits was announced to be releasing on 14 July 2023.
 It was later announced that the album would be delayed by one month to 18 August.

 Composition

 Portraits is an alternative album incorporating elements of pop and synthpop.
 It is a departure musically from the previous indie folk and folk-pop sound and stripped-back production established on Young Heart (2021).
 Birdy said she wanted to step out of her musical comfort zone with Portraits by writing more uptempo songs rather than piano-led ballads.
 This was due to her experience of a "painful process" during the recording of Young Heart due to the nature of that album.
 Portraits made use of synths and drum machines.
 Birdy took inspiration from 1980s artists such as Prince, David Bowie, Madonna and Kate Bush and "more Gothic feeling" from the music of PJ Harvey and Portishead.

 Birdy said that "I Wish I Was a Shooting Star" is her favourite track from the album and cited David Bowie and the Pixies as sonic influences for the track.
 It was written and recorded in Nashville with Gabe Simon.